Gold (2014 film)

 Gold is a 2014 Irish comedy-drama film directed by Niall Heery, who co-wrote the screenplay with his brother Brendan Heery.
 It stars James Nesbitt, David Wilmot, Kerry Condon, and Maisie Williams.
 The film follows a man making an unwelcome appearance at the family home for the first time in 12 years.

 It premiered at the 12th Jameson Dublin International Film Festival on 22 February 2014, and was theatrically released in Ireland and the United Kingdom by Wildcard Distribution on 10 October 2014.
 The film was praised for the performances of the cast, with both Nesbitt and Condon receiving IFTA Award nominations.

 Plot

-The film depicts an estranged father (Wilmot) returning to his hometown, after an absence of twelve years to visit his dying father.
-Ray awkwardly uses the opportunity to reconnect with his ex-partner Alice, mother of his acerbic daughter Abbie.
-Alice is now in a relationship with the self-important, Frank McGunn (Nesbitt), Ray’s former P.E. teacher.
+Ray, an estranged father, returns to his hometown after an absence of twelve years to visit his dying father.
+He awkwardly uses the opportunity to reconnect with his ex-partner Alice, mother of his acerbic daughter Abbie.
+Alice is now in a relationship with the self-important Frank McGunn, Ray's former P.E. teacher.
 Homeless Ray drives around with an abandoned couch he found tied to the roof of his car.
 Abbie has ambitions to become an athlete with Frank using her as a training guinea pig for his sports-themed self-help DVD "The Way of The McGunn".
 Despite good intentions, Ray unwittingly finds himself responsible for almost destroying all their lives.